-As described in "Our Organizational Structure," we intend to use the net proceeds from this offering to purchase newly issued LLC Interests directly from the Operating Company.
-In addition, the Operating Company intends to use a portion of the net proceeds from the sale of LLC Interests to us to redeem certain of the LLC Interests held by certain of the Original Equity Owners, which is intended to be treated as a taxable sale of LLC Interests for

-U.S. federal income tax purposes.
-We expect to obtain an increase in our share of the tax basis of the assets of the Operating Company in connection with the purchase of LLC Interests directly from the Operating Company and the partial redemption of LLC Interests by the Operating Company.
-We will also acquire an allocable share of the existing tax basis in the Operating Company's assets in connection with the Transactions, and we may obtain an increase to such allocable share of existing tax basis in the future.
-In addition, we may obtain an increase in our share of the tax basis of the assets of the Operating Company in the future, when (as described below under "-Operating Company LLC Agreement-Common Unit Redemption Right") a Continuing Equity Owner receives Class A common stock or cash, as applicable, from us in connection with an exercise of such Continuing Equity Owner's right to have LLC Interests held by such Continuing Equity Owner redeemed by the Operating Company or, at our election, purchased directly by us, or when the Operating Company makes, or is deemed to make, certain distributions to the Continuing Equity Owners.
-We intend to treat any redemptions or exchanges as our direct purchase of LLC Interests from such Continuing Equity Owner for U.S. federal income and other applicable tax purposes, regardless of whether such LLC Interests are surrendered by a Continuing Equity Owner to the Operating Company for redemption or sold to us upon the exercise of our election to acquire such LLC Interests directly (any resulting basis increases, together with the basis increases arising from (a) the purchase of newly issued LLC Interests directly from the Operating Company and the partial redemption of LLC Interests by the Operating Company, as described under "Use of Proceeds," and (b) certain distributions (or deemed distributions) from the Operating Company, the "Basis Adjustments").
-Any Basis Adjustment and our allocable share of the existing tax basis in the Operating Company's assets (and increases to such allocable share of existing tax basis) may have the effect of reducing the amounts that we would otherwise pay in the future to various tax authorities.
-The Basis Adjustments and such existing tax basis (and increases to such allocable share of existing tax basis) may also decrease gains (or increase losses) on future dispositions of certain assets to the extent tax basis is allocated to those assets.
+As described in "Our Organizational Structure," we intend to use the net proceeds from this offering to purchase newly issued Class A Units directly from the Operating Company.
+In addition, the Operating Company intends to use a portion of the net proceeds from the sale of Class A Units to us to redeem certain of the Class A Units held by certain of the Original Equity Owners, which is intended to be treated as a taxable sale of Class A Units for U.S. federal income tax purposes.
+In connection with this offering, we expect to (1) obtain an increase in our share of the tax basis of the assets of the Operating Company in connection with the purchase of Class A Units directly from the Operating Company and the partial redemption of Class A Units by the Operating Company and (2) acquire an allocable share of the existing tax basis of the Operating Company's assets in connection with such redemptions of Class A Units.
+In addition, we may obtain additional existing tax basis and an increase in our share of the tax basis of the Operating Company's assets in the future, when (as described below under "-Operating Company LLC Agreement-Common Unit Redemption Right") a Continuing Equity Owner receives Class A common stock or cash, as applicable, from us in connection with an exercise of such Continuing Equity Owner's right to have Class A Units held by such Continuing Equity Owner redeemed by the Operating Company or, at our election, purchased directly by us, or when the Operating Company makes, or is deemed to make, certain distributions to the Continuing Equity Owners (any resulting basis increases and acquisitions of existing basis, together with the basis increases and acquisition of existing basis arising in connection with this offering, the "Basis Adjustments").
+We intend to treat any redemptions or exchanges as our direct purchase of Class A Units from such Continuing Equity Owner for U.S. federal income and other applicable tax purposes, regardless of whether such Class A Units are surrendered by a Continuing Equity Owner to the Operating Company for redemption or sold to us upon the exercise of our election to acquire such Class A Units directly.
+Any Basis Adjustment may have the effect of reducing the amounts that we would otherwise pay in the future to various tax authorities.
+The Basis Adjustments may also decrease gains (or increase losses) on future dispositions of certain assets to the extent tax basis is allocated to those assets